Lecithin

 DefinitionThis section has been translated automatically.

 Lecithins are widespread in animals and plants.
-In animals they are mainly found in nerve substance, egg yolk, heart, liver and sperm.
-In plants, lecithins are mainly found in oily seeds (e.g. soya, rape seed) and tubers.
+In animals, they are mainly found in nerve substance, egg yolk, heart, liver and sperm.
+In plants, lecithins are mainly found in oily seeds (e.g. soy, rapeseed) and tubers.

-Lecithin belongs under the number E 322 to the food additives
+Lecithin is a food additive under the number E 322

 Lecithin forms a wax-like hygroscopic mass.
 It is soluble in ether, ethanol and fatty oils.

-is obtained by extraction of fresh egg yolk with methyl alcohol.
+Egg lecithin (Lecitin ex ovo) is obtained by extracting fresh egg yolk with methyl alcohol.

-Soya le cithin (Lecithinum ex soya) is obtained from the seeds of Glycine max, soya.
-This lecithin consists of about 40-50% phosphatidylcholine, about 10% colaminkephalin (phosphatidylethanolamine); further phosphatidylinositol, unsaturated fatty acids and vitamin E.
+Soy lecithin (Lecithinum ex soja) is obtained from the seed of Glycine max, soy.
+This lecithin consists of about 40-50% phosphatidylcholine, about 10% colamine kephalin (phosphatidylethanolamine), phosphatidylinositol, unsaturated fatty acids and vitamin E.

-Phosphatidylglycerol is a lecithin that occurs in the bacterial mebranes but also in the inner mitochondrial membranes.
+Phosphatidylglycerol is a lecithin that is found in bacterial membranes as well as in the inner mitochondrial membranes.

 Pharmacodynamics (Effect)This section has been translated automatically.